cozygene/glint/README.md

 *Note* that GLINT first validates that all it's dependencies are installed before executing.
 If it finds a problem it will instruct you.

 ### Troubleshooting
-1. Make sure you run GLINT with Anaconda Python command line, to find it:
+1. Make sure you run GLINT with Anaconda Python command line (if you don't have Anaconda installed please see Download and Installation, to find it:
   **Windows** todo
   **Linux** run on command line: ```which conda```.
     If that command returns nothing than you dont have Anaconda installed, refer to Download and Installation.